niisar/tsbook/README.md

 #Object Oriented Programming in Typescript

 Typescript is nothing but a Super-set of JavaScript.
+It is an open source project maintained by Microsoft, and it transpiles into a JavaScript.

 Typescript designed for developers who build large and complex apps in JavaScript.
 It inherits Object Oriented Programming concepts from languages such as C\# and Java.